jankaszel/hyperwell-thesis/chapters/related-work.md

 Classic HTTP client-server architecture.

 In 2019, \citeauthor{kleppmann2019} coined the term of ‘local-first applications’.
-In a paper called \citetitle{kleppmann2019},
+In a paper called \citetitle{kleppmann2019}, the authors ...

 The technologies used by this approach leverage contemporary P2P approaches.

 Emphasize benefits of data ownership, self-hosting, whatever, with personal data and/or research data.

-Real-time collaboration?
-Figma, Google Docs, Trello, Git, Miro, Screen.so, …